Introduction

 Creating an Adjustment Layer

-2. Click the Adjustment button at the bottom of the Layers panel.
+- Click the Adjustment icon (the half-filled circle) at the base of the Layers panel.

 Creating a Blank Layer